mozerpol/NotesFromLearning/README.md

 **Absolute jump** - the instruction’s operand is copied to the program counter; the operand is an absolute memory address where the execution should continue.

 ### Design Steps microprocessor or microcontroller unit:
-- Determine the capabilities the new processor should have.
+1. Determine the capabilities the new processor should have.
-- Lay out the datapath to handle the necessary capabilities.
+2. Lay out the datapath to handle the necessary capabilities.
-- Define the machine code instruction format (ISA)
+3. Define the machine code instruction format (ISA)
-- Construct the necessary logic to control the datapath.
+4. Construct the necessary logic to control the datapath.
+##### 1. Determine machine capabilities
+Some questions to start:
+1. Is this chip an embedded chip, a general-purpose chip, or a different type entirely?
+2. What, if any, are the limitations in terms of resources, price, power, or speed?
+3. With that in mind, we need to ask what our chip will do:
+    - Does it have integer, floating-point, or fixed point arithmetic, or a combination of allthree?
+    - Does it have scalar or vector operation abilities?
+    - Is it self-contained, or must it interface with a number of external peripherals?
+    - Will it support interrupts?
+If so, How much interrupt latency is tolerable?
+How muchinterrupt-response jitter is tolerable?
+    - We also need to ask ourselves whether the machine will support a wide array of instructions, or if it will have a limited set of instructions.
+More instructions make the design more difficult, but make programming and using the chip easier.
+On the other hand, having fewer instructions is easier to design, but can be harder and more costly to program.

+Lay out the basic arithmetic operations you want your chip to have:
+- Addition/Subtraction
+- Multiplication
+- Division
+- Shifting and Rotating
+- Logical Operations: AND, OR, XOR, NOR, NOT, etc.

+List other capabilities that your machine has:
+- Unconditional jumps•Conditional Jumps (and what conditions?)
+- Stack operations (Push, pop)